emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

   - Rstats
 ---

-I have been using 'Pirate Plots' in alot of my work lately and have had a few inquiries as to how to create them.
+I have been using `Pirate Plots` in alot of my work lately and have had a few inquiries as to how to create them.
 The answer is; it's easy.
-Here I present R code and use the example 'pirates' dataset from the package, 'yarrr' to demonstrate, how to get your pirate plots publication ready, and to your liking.
+Here I present R code and use the example 'pirates' dataset from the package, `yarrr` to demonstrate, how to get your pirate plots publication ready, and to your liking.

 > Note: I first heard about Pirate Plots from [Rbloggers](https://www.r-bloggers.com/the-pirate-plot-an-r-pirates-favorite-plot/), who told me, 'Don't use barplots!', and showed me a convincing argument of  [why](https://www.r-bloggers.com/the-pirate-plot-2-0-the-rdi-plotting-choice-of-r-pirates/).
 I then found [Nathan Philips](https://ndphillips.github.io/) helpful [Pirate's Guide to R](https://ndphillips.github.io/piratesguide.html), which contains a nice section which helps one to get familiar with his package, [yarrr](https://ndphillips.github.io/yarrr.html), now available on [CRAN](https://cran.r-project.org/web/packages/yarrr/index.html), which is the package you need to create his game-changing Pirate Plots.